 - Impacted wisdom teeth: Wisdom teeth can become impacted, cause orthodontic problems, infection, pain or ulcers and require extraction.

-- Surgical extraction of teeth: Teeth which require extraction that have roots that are close to the sinus or a major nerve, or are particularly difficult. o Impacted, displaced or crowded teeth: Canine teeth or other teeth may be impacted and require exposure and orthodontic treatment to help align them.
-Some badly displaced or crowded teeth may require removal.
+- Surgical extraction of teeth: Teeth which require extraction that have roots that are close to the sinus or a major nerve, or are particularly difficult to remove.
+Canine teeth or other teeth may be impacted and require exposure and orthodontic treatment to help align them.
+Some badly displaced or crowded teeth may also require removal.

-- Oral soft tissue conditions: Prominent frenum, tongue ties or soft tissue lesions such as polyps or mucous cysts may require release (frenectomy) or removal of the lesion.
+- Oral soft tissue conditions: Prominent muscle attachments or tongue ties may require release (frenectomy) and soft tissue lesions such as polyps or mucous cysts may require removal of the lesion.

-- Pathology: Cysts and tumors of the jaw and facial area.
+- Pathology: Removal of large cysts and tumors of the jaw and facial area.

 Our Special Interests

-- Dental implants: An implant(s) placed into the upper or lower jaw provide(s) a base to attach an artificial tooth (crown) or a dental prosthesis (bridge). o Bone grafts for dental implants: If an implant needs more bone to hold onto, a bone graft may be necessary.
+- Dental implants: An implant(s) placed into the upper or lower jaw provide(s) a base to attach an artificial tooth (crown) or a dental prosthesis (bridge).
+If an implant needs more bone to hold onto, a bone graft may be necessary.
 This bone is usually taken from another part of the jaw or hip.
 Sometimes artificial bone is used.

 - Zygomatic Implants: Longer implants that can sometimes be used in patients who do not have sufficient bone.

 - Sialendoscopy: Is the endoscopic management of conditions involving the main ducts of the Submandibular and Parotid salivary glands.
 The most common condition causing the obstruction of the duct is a stone (sialolith).
-The Sialendoscope is a specialised instrument that allows the surgeon to examine and locate the stone within the duct.
+The Sialendoscope is a tiny instrument with a telescope that allows the surgeon to examine and locate the stone within the duct.
 Small stones are able to be retrieved using this instrument.

-- TMJ disorders (jaw surgery): The majority of TMJ disorders are managed without surgery and you may be referred to an oral medicine specialist for assessment.
-However on rare occasions disorders of the, may require surgery.
+- TMJ disorders: The majority of TMJ disorders are managed without surgery and you may be referred to another specialist for assessment.
+However some disorders may require surgery.